What do you know about wood smoke?

 OEC also believes the state should accelerate positive change through policy.
 For example, when you buy a home in Oregon you get information about lead and asbestos dangers; likewise, home buyers who purchase homes with wood stove should be given information about wood smoke pollution.
 And local governments across the state should adopt ordinances to ban the use of wood stoves and fireplaces on days with bad air quality.
 Several cities and counties in Oregon have these ordinances, which allow for exceptions, e.g., low-income households or households that rely solely on wood heat.

 We appreciate that many Oregonians have a strong cultural attachment to burning wood and that wood stoves are a relatively cheap way to heat one’s home, especially when a family can get their wood for free from a nearby forest.
 So the solutions must be tailored to the community.
 For example, some communities do not have the option of heating with natural gas, so switching to an EPA-certified wood stove is their best option if they can’t afford to upgrade to a heat pump system.
 And low-income families (who are often the most vulnerable to the impacts of wood smoke) need the most help transitioning to a different heating source.

 It will take some time before the strong cultural appeal of burning wood is a relic of the past.
 We hope that education and outreach, financial assistance, and protective policies will lead to the right choices for the health of every Oregonian.

 For tips on burning wood in a way that produces the least pollution, check out this video.

 Fireplaces are for ambiance only, so please use your fireplace only on very special occasions.
-Consider changing to a gas fireplace, or decorate your hearth in a beautiful way.
+Consider changing to a gas fireplace, or (even better) decorate your hearth in a beautiful way.